monero-ecosystem/outreach-docs/README.md

 # How to contribute

+**What do we do?**
+Education and communications around the value of Monero

 **Join one of our chats and introduce yourself:**
 - What part of the world are you from?
 - Any other involvements in the crypto space?